 About This Interview

 In her two-and-a-half hour Archive interview, designer Patricia Field talks about growing up in Manhattan and being business-savvy from an early age.
 She chronicles starting her own shop in the city and beginning a career in fashion design.
 She talks about her first job as a costume designer in film, and her early jobs in television on NBC's Crime Story and Shelly Duvall's Mother Goose Rock 'n Rhyme, for which she won her first Emmy Award.
 She discusses at length her role as designer for the long-running series Sex and the City and the impact the show's fashion had on popular culture.
 She details her design process and her role to "elevate" the story a little higher through beautiful clothing.
 She outlines other television shows on which she worked, such as Spin City and Ugly Betty, and her contributions to the film "The Devil Wears Prada" with Meryl Streep.
 She also gives her advice to aspiring television costume designers and discusses her future career aspirations.
-Bonnie Datt conducted the interview on October 18, 2011.
+Bonnie Datt conducted the interview in New York City on October 18, 2011.